SHH UK Logo

 Persistent Risk of Developing Autoimmune Diseases Associated With COVID-19

-A new study (08/01/23) investigated the association between COVID-19 and subsequent autoimmune disease development in Japan.
+A study in the Journal of Clinical Rheumatology (08/01/23) investigated the association between COVID-19 and subsequent autoimmune disease development in Japan.
 It looked at both short and long-term risks, as well as differences between COVID-19 variants.
 Electronic health records were analyzed for over 90,000 COVID-19 patients and 450,000 non-COVID-19 patients.

 The study found COVID-19 is associated with a significantly higher relative risk of developing various autoimmune diseases including rheumatoid arthritis, systemic sclerosis, and immunoglobulin G4-related disease.
 The risk was elevated both in the short-term and long-term after COVID-19 infection.